This article helps you to get started with LYNX for Critical Chain Project Management (CCPM). The following topics will be addressed:

 In order to use LYNX, you can download LYNX via https://www.a-dato.com/download-lynx/.

-LYNX is supported on Windows and can be run on a Mac by installing Parallels.
+LYNX is supported on Windows and can be run on a Mac by installing a cross platform tool, like Parallels.

 Registration and Login